Parkdale, Colorado

 Parkdale, is an unincorporated community in Fremont County, Colorado, United States.
 It is located along U.S. Highway 50 at an elevation of 5732 ft.

+History

 Attractions

 The Arkansas River flows through Parkdale, and it is home to whitewater rafting and the Parkdale Recreation Area, a unit of the Arkansas Headwaters Recreation Area.
 The Royal Gorge Route Railroad, which starts in Cañon City, turns around in Parkdale and heads back again through the Royal Gorge and back to Cañon City.
 The place where it reverses its journey is known as Parkdale Siding.
 Martin Marietta operates the Parkdale Quarry, which produces materials used in road construction and other industries.
 Several zip line companies also operate in Parkdale.